 One of the principal design rules to create higher lumen packages in fluorescent lamps is to increase the length of the discharge.
 Consequently higher lamp wattage involves more glass and phosphor surface, thus more mercury consumption during lamp life and therefore a higher initial mercury dose.
-Coating of phosphors and glass can give a reduction of the Hg consumption over lamp life, but in general it remains a function of the lamp dimensions and the lifetime.
+Coating of phosphors and glass can give a reduction of the Hg consumption, but in general it remains a function of the lamp dimensions and the lifetime.
 Next to this, processing has its influence, for instance because the actual dose per lamp scatters around the nominal dose, while the threshold value as set by RoHS directive sets a maximum limit.
+Non-linear fluorescent lamps always need more mercury compared to linear lamps.
+The main reason for this effect lies in the production process.
+Lamp production starts with a linear glass tube, to which coatings on glass are applied as well as the phosphor layer.
+After these processes the tube is brought in a circular, or other non-linear structural shape.
+This process has influence on the coating and phosphor layers as small cracks are created where the glass is bent.
+So more mercury diffuses into the glass tube during operational lamp life meaning more mercury is consumed in these lamps.

-For single capped compact fluorescent lamps in the scope of the Exemptions 1(a), the maximum dosed mercury amount is set at 2,5 mg.
+For single capped (compact) fluorescent lamps in the scope of the Exemptions 1(e), the maximum dosed mercury is up to 7 mg.